wordofwarning/wordofwarning.org/current/2013-domestic/wohead/index.md

 rootpath: "../../../"

 # ABOUT THE SHOW - GENERIC
-artist: "Jo Bannon"
+artist: "Greg Wohead"
-show: "Exposure"
+show: "I Like The Way You Wear Your Hair"
 artist_size: 1
-show_size: 2
+show_size: 3
 header_image:

 # ABOUT THE SHOW - LAYOUT